d44-scription/scription-web/README.md

 The API url is set using environment variables at `src/http-common.js:4`, and the environment variable for local environment is injected into the build at `docker-compose.yml:14`.

-By default the app connects to the staging API for development purposes to avoid needing a local server running as well.
-If you need to change this for whatever reason, then run the API locally on port 3000 and update the `docker-compose` file to point to this URL instead.
+The app connects by default to a local API running on port 3000, as set by the `scription-api` Docker config.

+## Linting Code

+The `Prettier` VSCode extension has been used to apply a standardised, opinionated format to all JS code in the application.

-## Testing
+## Running Tests

 Tests are stored under the `src/__test__` directory, aiming to mirror the `src/components` structure to ensure each component is tested.